impress-parthenope/Sentinel-1-Ground-Truth-Dataset-for-Coastline-Extraction/README.md

 By downloading and/or using any of these files, you implicitly agree to all the terms of the license, as specified in the document LICENSE.txt (included in this directory)
-An example of the reference generation is shown in the following: